vanessamadu/vanessamadu.github.io/_posts/2025-06-17-es-cryptic-crossword-1.md

 This is where my brief stint in the musical theatre society comes in very helpful.
 I only performed in one show during my time in the society and it was called 'Revue: It's All Happening'.
 I performed in three musical numbers and found the structure interesting; a collection musical numbers from different popular musicals.
 I didn't know a revue was at the time or really until I encountered this clue. <br>
 <ul>
 - 'good man' is referring to a 'reverend' or <b>'rev'</b>.
 I will be witholding my opinion on the accuracy of that descriptor.<br>
-- <b>letter selection indicated</b> by 'little'<br>.
+- <b>letter selection indicated</b> by 'little'.
 Applied to the subsequent word 'cruelty' gives 'ue'
 </ul>
 \<click\> I performed in a something called a 'revue'!
 It was a type of 'show'!
 </details>